amyspark-ng/clickery-hexagon/LOG.md

 * Do "-" for issues, "*" for notes, "^" for comments on either

 # TODAY
+- Make pickings faster on extra window
+- Make the area of the window bigger (X)
 - Format actual working numbers
 	* SPS WORKING RELIES ON THIS ^
 - spstext doesn't work with the spsTextMode at all lol